Methylphenidate

 | Guanfacine | Non-stimulant | 24h | 1x daily | Intuniv, Paxneury (generic: guanfacine) |

-ADHDose models the concentration curve for stimulant medications and tracks daily patterns for non-stimulants.
-Free on Android.
+ADHDose models the concentration curve for stimulants and tracks daily patterns for non-stimulants.